Onsen delights, cycling around Lake Suwa, a brewery crawl, and Japan's riskiest festival

 Watch Suwa Lake light up

 The Lake Suwa fireworks display in August is among Japan's most lavish displays.
-They host a follow-up event one month later to show off newer models.
+Organizers host a follow-up event one month later to show off a newer display of pyrotechnics.
 In keeping with the festivities, Kami-Suwa holds a lakeside fireworks display virtually every evening from mid-July until September.

 The most dangerous festival in Nagano